 For many this is a matter of pride and old way of thought.
 We’re basically shaming people or asking to go broke so that we can be comfortable or walk around naked.
-Yet we’d shame these people for going broke, it’s a classic damned if you do damn if you don’t.
+Yet we’d shame these people for going broke, it’s a classic “damned if you do, damned if you don’t.”

 A few women were somewhat understanding, however, Laura stated after seeing the meme, “I have more respect for a man living with his mother and saving his money than someone who is living the “bachelor” life or creeping on his wife.
 I can’t understand how women undervalue a man with values.
 I prefer to date someone who lives at home.
 Independence is overrated if you’re living paycheck to paycheck.”

-“I still live at home, so I’m not going to ask for something I don’t live up to.” – Tiffany
+“I still live at home, so I’m not going to ask for something I don’t live up to,” said Tiffany.

-To wrap it all up Jeremy added this perspective, “Other cultures have multigenerational households at much higher rates.
+To wrap it all up, Jeremy added this perspective, “Other cultures have multigenerational households at much higher rates.
 Our society encourages kids to move out ASAP then we get mad when they don’t want to deal with us when we get old.
-Instead of saving and buying cash at 30, we rent until 30 then take a 30-year mortgage just so we don’t have to get creative when we shack up lol!”
+Instead of saving and buying cash at 30, we rent until 30 then take a 30-year mortgage just so we don’t have to get creative when we shack up!”

 Ladies, pay attention to his deeds find out the purpose he lives at home before you swiftly judge and write him off.
 He may be saving and investing his money wisely, getting out of debt and even if he can’t afford to live on his own, as long as he is prepared to pull his own weight and not to have to be taken care of, that’s still a responsible adult.
 There’s a difference between being lazy and not having enough money to make ends meet.
 There’s also a difference between not making ends meet, and not having a lot of funds to splurge on after you’ve paid your bills.
 Remember a relationship is a partnership.